Branded Mayhem is now 8gnc.io, the agency arm of BMC (Branded Mayhem Collective LLC)

 If you're doing full-funnel performance marketing right, your branded search is the most profitable campaign in your account.
 Protect it.

 Pay the troll.
 Secure the top spot.
-And focus your energy on the real battle: getting more people to type your name in the first place.
+Focus your energy on the real battle: getting more people to type your name in the first place.

 That's future demand capture.
 That's the game.